We just spent a half hour with Sarah Palin one hour ago.

 What was it?

-Oh, yes, I believe yes, absolutely.
+I believe, yes, absolutely.

 I knew it.

-I mean, she treated her with such disdain, and if she had one of her celebrity guests on there that she was totally in love with, she would never have treated them like that.
+And if she had one of her celebrity guests on there that she was totally in love with, she would never have treated them like that.

-I mean, when she just that one question when she asked her about having Levi Johnston over for Thanksgiving dinner, and Sarah Palin gave her this long answer, and then she said, Okay, so is he coming over for dinner or what?
+I mean, when she, just that one question when she asked her about having Levi Johnston over for Thanksgiving dinner, and Sarah Palin gave her this long answer, and then she said, okay, so is he coming over for dinner or what?

 She would never have treated the celebrities like that.

-She treated her.
+She would have treated her.

 Disrespect.

-But what did you expect?
+Well, I know, but what did you expect?

-I didn't expect anything less.
+You didn't expect anything less.

-But I mean, the American public is just my mother.
+But I mean, the American public is just a liberal, and my mother would never get it.

 I'm tired of it.

-Hey, frustration is boiling over out there in this audience today.
+Frustration is boiling over out there in this audience today.

 I love Sarah Palin.